Non-unique conical and non-conical tangents to rectifiable stationary varifolds in R^4: Introduction

 Further note that if $C$ is a tangent varifold from our example, then $\mu_C$ must be conical \cite[42.2 on p.~243]{Simon}.

-For stationary $1$-varifolds, the tangent varifolds $C$ are always conical since $\mu_C$ is conical and $x \in S$ (equivalently, $p_{S^ \bot} (x) = 0$) for all $(x,S) \in \spt C$ \cite[p.~243, l.~2--3]{Simon}.
-For stationary $1$-varifolds with density bounded away from zero, the tangent varifolds are conical and unique \cite{AllAlm1976}.
+For stationary $1$-varifolds, the tangent varifolds $C$ are always conical since $\mu_C$ is conical and $x \in S$ (equivalently, $p_{S^ \bot} (x) = 0$) for all $(x,S) \in \spt C$ \cite[p.~243, l.~2--3]{Simon}. \NewBsmall For stationary $1$-varifolds with density bounded away from zero, the tangent varifolds are conical and unique \cite{AllAlm1976}. \NewEsmall

-In Remark on page 449, \cite{Allard1972} relates conicity of stationary varifolds to the constancy of its ``sphere slices $B(r)$'' that are implicitly defined by \cite[Theorem~5.2(3)]{Allard1972}.
-Namely, he writes: There is $C$ as in \cite[Theorem 5.2(2), p.~446]{Allard1972} (i.e., $C$ a stationary $k$-varifold, with the density $\theta^k(C,0) \ge \mu_C(B_1(\R^n))$) which is not homothetically invariant (conical) {\em \ if and only if\ } there is B as in [Theorem 5.2(3), p.~448] (i.e., for almost every $r>0$, $B(r)$ is a $(k-1)$-varifold in $S_1(\R^n)$, which is `stationary in the manifold $S_1(\R^n)$' if $k\ge 2$ resp.\ balanced if $k=1$, with $r\mapsto\mu_{B(r)}$ almost constant and $r\mapsto B(r)$ measurable) which is not almost constant.
+\NewBsmall In Remark on page 449, \cite{Allard1972} relates conicity of stationary varifolds to the constancy of its ``sphere slices $B^{(r)}$'' that are implicitly defined by \cite[Theorem~5.2(3)]{Allard1972}.
+Namely, he writes: There is $C$ as in \cite[Theorem 5.2(2), p.~446]{Allard1972} (i.e., $C$ a stationary $k$-varifold, with the density $\theta^k(C,0) \ge \mu_C(B_1(\R^n))$) which is not homothetically invariant (conical) {\em \ if and only if\ } there is B as in [Theorem 5.2(3), p.~448] (i.e., for almost every $r>0$, the slice $B^{(r)}$ is a $(k-1)$-varifold in $S_1(\R^n)$, which is `stationary in the manifold $S_1(\R^n)$' if $k\ge 2$ resp.\ balanced if $k=1$, with $r\mapsto\mu_{B^{(r)}}$ almost constant and $r\mapsto B^{(r)}$ measurable) which is not almost constant.
 The simpler non-rectifiable version of our examples (see Section~\ref{s:non-rect}) shows that both statements are (unfortunately) true.
+Note that the example of Kiselman \cite{Kiselman}, and our rectifiable example (Sections \ref{s:rect} and \ref{s:variants}) are not applicable to these statements (the monotonicity ratio and corresponding function $r\mapsto \mu_{B^{(r)}}$ are far from constant). \NewEsmall